orbs-network/orbs-contract-sdk/README.md

     > Verify with `go version`

-2. Make sure [$GOPATH](https://github.com/golang/go/wiki/SettingGOPATH) is set correctly.
+2. Make sure [$GOPATH](https://github.com/golang/go/wiki/SettingGOPATH) is set correctly, meanning the path is not empty.

     > Verify with `echo $GOPATH`